 So you have your daily to-do list ready to go and you are starting your day.
 You could go for the quick win and get the easy stuff done first which is what people usually do.
 The problem with this is that you leave more time-consuming or challenging tasks still on your list.
 Then you either have to push through at the end of the day to get them done or you move them to tomorrow’s list.

 The better plan is to get harder or longer tasks done first.
 A method is known as eating the frog.
 The book Eat that frog really explains how to master this method of time management really well.
 I tend to want to put off the things I really should be doing.
 The important tasks that are harder and take more time and energy.
 Then I burn out during the day and don’t get them done.

 Doing things in this way.
 Getting those big important tasks done and over with also leads to a sense of accomplishment that can help motivate you throughout your day to do more.
 You got through the hard stuff and it feels great so keep going.

 I’m a procrastinator and I know this.
 So I’m really good at finding distractions to keep me from doing what needs to get done.
 Are you the same way?
 I know procrastination affects a lot of us.
 So we need to figure out ways to help us stay focused and not distracted.
 Check out this post on the #1 way to stay productive.
 Doing this one thing helps so much to eliminate distractions but it’s not enough.
 You also need to cut back on time wasters like Facebook, Instagram, Pinterest, etc. Set limits to when you can be on social media and for how long.

-Books about time management that have really helped me a lot:
+Books about how to manage your time more effectively that have really helped me a lot: